goh-joshua/CTFs/TISC-25/Level-8/README.md

 Okay, time to look at the files.

-Since it has my first time with php I only asked CHAT about where I should start and it identified some part of index.php which were sus
+Since it was my first time with php I only asked CHAT about where I should start and it identified some part of index.php which were sus

 ```php
 ...